 - Contribute to the scientific environment at the PICI by presenting at internal meetings, identifying relevant literature, and serving as an in-house expert on your research area.

 - Present at national conferences and/or make other contributions to the broader scientific and computational community through publications and/or community projects

 Knowledge, Skills, and Experience

-- Complete their Ph.D. in applied math, biophysics, bioinformatics, machine learning, computer science, immunology, cancer biology, or similar
+- Complete their Ph.D. in applied math, statistics, biophysics, bioinformatics, machine learning, computer science, immunology, cancer biology, or similar

 - Substantial experience using analytic packages in Python, R or similar to analyze data.
 Knowledge of both the practical and theoretical aspects of data science is essential

 - Experience with high performance computing, with an empahsis on cloud computing

 - Have a drive to translate your research ideas into practical tools and insights

 - Have a passion for collaborative, interdisciplinary research that generates real impact